THE HISTORY OF KOOCANUSA

 Resourceful entrepreneurs, Brant and Dianne understood the importance of having a competitive advantage and they knew that the area rivalled any other location.

 To begin, four original Three Bouys’ Suncruiser craft were purchased in Sicamous and transported to Lake Koocanusa.
+Each of the boats were named after one of their daughters: Jessica, Krista, Alissa and Britt.
 The first marina was established on a small piece of land located opposite the Elk River.
 This location helped the company establish its personality.

 As word spread about the area, charter bookings grew and brand new state of the art houseboats were added to the fleet.
 To accommodate growth a new location was secured and Sunshine moved to Gold Bay in the spring of 2006.